 Field-hunting tip

-Look in igneous rocks including norite, gabbro, and basalt country — that is the host setting where hypersthene typically forms.
+Look in igneous rocks including norite, gabbro, and basalt country, the host setting where hypersthene typically forms.
 If you start seeing labradorite, magnetite, oligoclase in float, you are in the right ground.
 Field specimens usually show a massive, lamellar, or prismatic crystals habit, so train your eye for that shape before scanning the outcrop.